-Bad weather (particularly snow) is a rare event for Christ’s School.
-However, when it does happen, it can be very disruptive.
-In the event of snow, parents may wish to contact the school however, we would ask that you wait for the School to contact you via SchoolComms text and/or email.
-We will also update information on the school website regularly in such circumstances and will update our status on Open Check.
-We may also use Radio Jackie in certain circumstances.
+Bad weather (particularly snow) is a rare event for Christ’s school.
+However, when it comes, it can be very disruptive.
+Understandably many parents may try to contact the school if snow starts falling, but this can be unhelpful and frustrating as we have a limited number of lines and may be using them ourselves on calls monitoring the local situation.
+In such circumstances we would ask parents to be patient and to wait for us to contact you via EduLink parent app, text and/or email.
+We will also update information on the school website (www.christs.richmond.sch.uk) regularly in such circumstances and will also change our status on Open check www.opencheck.atomwide.com.
+We may also use social media (Twitter and Facebook) on occasion.

-Please be assured that the safety of the students is of paramount importance, so we will be continually monitoring the situation and seeking reliable advice from local transport providers and other schools in the area on a continuous basis.
-We ask you not to anticipate closure by contacting your child by phone or text as they are not allowed to use their phones during lessons.
+Please be assured that the safety of the students is of paramount importance, so we will be on top of the situation and seeking reliable advice from local transport providers and other schools in the area on a continuous basis, so we ask you please to NOT anticipate closure by contacting your child by phone or text as they are not allowed to use their phones during lessons.